arytdf/Deteccion_de_Estacionalidad_en_Crimen/README.md

 # Detecting Seasonality in Crime in Tierra del Fuego

 ## Project Objective
-The primary goal of this project is to implement a time series analysis model to detect seasonal patterns in the occurrence of different types of crimes in the Province of Tierra del Fuego, AeIAS, from 2014 to 2024.
+The primary objective of this project is to implement a time series analysis model to detect seasonal patterns in the occurrence of different types of crimes in the Province of Tierra del Fuego, AeIAS, from 2014 to 2024.
 By using machine learning techniques and statistical analysis, we aim to identify recurring trends that can predict periodic increases or decreases in crime incidence, to assist local authorities in decision-making regarding the allocation of police resources and the development of preventive strategies.

 ## Problem Context
 Crime and criminal incidents are persistent issues in many societies.
 In the Province of Tierra del Fuego, AeIAS, crime variation over time is influenced by numerous social, economic, and cultural factors, and it has been observed that crime can have seasonal components, with certain types of crimes occurring more frequently in specific months or seasons.
 For example, property theft may be more common during the summer, while other types of crimes may increase in specific months due to holidays or vacations.